singularityhub/builders/README.md

 Each bundle (as of now in development) should have the following:

- - *.yaml: the yaml files register the different config.json files, and define custom variables.
+ - *.json: a configuration file (typically json) with front end (yaml) matter that is used to register the builder bundle with the API, and define custom variables.
 When the API renders the registered builders for the `sregistry` client, the client uses this information to ensure that the build is set up correctly.
- - config.json: One or more configuration files registered in the config.json for the user to choose from.
+The user chooses from these configurations, and then can further customize them for his needs.
  - run.sh: The primary (default) runscript for the build.
 This is actually a variable, and doesn't necessarily need to be called run.sh, or even have the requirement of one script.

 **under development** and everything subject to change!  - @vsoch